 For better or worse, Philadelphians have a reputation for possessing an in-your-face, rude attitude.
-While this certainly isn’t too far from reality, there’s many more characters you’ll encounter on a simple walk down Broad Street.
+We’re also apparently the ugliest people in the world.
+While the first certainly isn’t too far from reality, there’s a variety of characters you’ll encounter on a simple walk down Broad Street.

 Some of them are awesome.
 There are tens of thousands of people in this city who are absolutely wonderful.
 The flipside is that some people in this city exhibit behavior that is downright egregious.